+3. Appetite suppressants act on hunger hormones and neurotransmitters Appetite refers to the desire for food intake.
+Hunger itself relies on complex interaction between the central nervous system, hormones and the gut.
 The hypothalamus controls hunger and satiety using hormones.
 The most important and relevant ones are leptin, ghrelin, CKK, PYY and GLP-1.

 Appetite suppressants are said to improve weight loss by changing the way in which these hormones work.
-Some also act on noradrenergic and dopaminergic receptors (alongside hormones) to produce satiety (4)
+Some also act on noradrenergic and dopaminergic receptors (alongside hormones) to produce satiety (16).

 They essentially hijack satiety and appetite hormones and interrupt the hunger signals when you should normally feel hungry, helping you reduce overall food intake.